Foods For Cancer Patients To Avoid

 7-Day Meal Plan for Cancer Patients

 Planning meals for cancer patients requires ensuring they are nutrient-dense, easy to digest, and supportive of their treatment needs.
-Below is a 7-day meal plan designed to provide energy, essential vitamins, and minerals, while maintaining overall well-being:
+Below is a 7-day meal plan for cancer patients designed to provide energy, essential vitamins, and minerals, while maintaining overall well-being:

 A well-balanced diet is crucial for cancer patients to maintain strength, support immunity, and reduce treatment side effects.
-This 7-day meal plan provides nutritious and easy-to-digest meals that align with a proper cancer diet and nutrition.
+This 7-day meal plan for cancer patients provides nutritious and easy-to-digest meals that align with a proper cancer diet and nutrition.

 Day 1: Nourishing Start